 7. ITP 2.0 Ready

 The Kinsta affiliate system is ITP 2.0 ready!
 Intelligent Tracking Prevention 2.0 (ITP) is a new setting from Apple in Safari 11 and above which essentially limits the access web-based tracking solutions have to cookies in the browser.
-According to Statcounter, as of October 2018, Safari still holds a 15%+ web browser market share.
+According a recent study, as of October 2020, Safari still holds around 8% of web browser market share.
 So this change has a big impact on the advertising industry.

 However, not to worry.
 The Kinsta affiliate system relies solely on first-party cookies without bouncing or other methods of sidestepping ITP.
 As a result, all referrals will be tracked and recorded appropriately as they have been before ITP 2.0.